hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Looking at our April finances, it looks like if we go as projected by Sohee we will run a deficit.
 That irks me.
 I guess I really do need to find a job and make some money while I keep studying.

+09:04 I'm kind of all over the place at the moment.
+I need to focus on the Practice Problems now.

+11:06 Trying to get back into the study groove and I just got a text message from Eduardo the painter.
+I will check it later.
+Why are my results not what I expect in Coderpad?

+12:02 Feeling a little distracted.
+I'm going to play ping pong with Louis at 12:30, but I feel hungry.
+I want to practice at least two more problems before I leave.